KarlBao/vue-games/README.md

 # install dependencies
 npm install

+# create new project
+npm run create -- [projectName]

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification (暂时还未改造)
 npm run build

 # build for production and view the bundle analyzer report